Therapeutic exercises after removal of the uterus and ovaries. Kegel exercises after hysterectomy

 • Bean products.

-You need to see a doctor for a special diet.
+It is necessary to consult a doctor to prescribe a special diet.
 Deviation from proper nutrition can lead to postoperative complications.

-Despite the generally accepted belief, the removal of the uterus and ovaries does not significantly affect sexual life.
-Women are very worried that they lose their sexual attractiveness and can even plunge into a depressive state.
-But it's not.
-Patients may well count on a full-fledged sex life and enjoyment of sexual intercourse.
-From such a surgical intervention does not change the ability to have orgasms.
+Despite popular belief, removal of the uterus and ovaries does not have a significant impact on sex life.
+Women are very worried that they are losing their sexual attractiveness and may even become depressed.
+But that's not true.
+Patients can fully expect to have a fulfilling sex life and enjoy sexual intercourse.
+This type of surgery does not change the ability to have orgasms.

 Doctors recommend abstaining from sex for 7-8 weeks after surgery.
 After this time, sexual intercourse will no longer cause unpleasant and painful sensations.
-But at first, it is better to use a lubricant, since the operation leads to increased dryness of the vagina.
+But at first it is better to use lubricant, since the operation leads to increased vaginal dryness.

 The postoperative period, as a rule, can take from three months to a year.
-Such an operation is no longer a rarity today, but still it still scares many.
-But, unfortunately, sometimes this is the only right way to save the health and life of a woman.
+Such an operation is no longer uncommon today, but still scares many.
+But, unfortunately, sometimes this is the only correct way to preserve the health and life of a woman.

-What can serve as an indication for this operation?
-There are several main reasons, and all of them are quite serious and can threaten a woman with a fatal outcome.
-This is primarily cancer of the ovaries and uterus.
-Very often, this female organ is surgically excised and with myoma, fibrosis (benign tumor), less often with endometritis.
-In rare cases, removal of the uterus is performed after childbirth, for example, with severe bleeding caused by injury or infection.
+What could be an indication for this operation?
+There are several main reasons, and all of them are quite serious and can be fatal to a woman.
+This is primarily ovarian and uterine cancer.
+Very often, this female organ is surgically excised for fibroids, fibrosis (benign tumor), and less often for endometritis.
+In rare cases, the uterus is removed after childbirth, for example, if there is severe bleeding caused by injury or infection.

 Removal of the uterus: postoperative period

 After the operation, the woman will spend two weeks in the hospital.
-5-8 days after the hysterectomy, the doctor will remove the staples from the seam.
+About 5 to 8 days after your hysterectomy, your doctor will remove the staples from the incision.
 The healing process and its speed depend on the physiology of each patient.
-After the removal of the uterus, the postoperative period requires therapy aimed at restoring blood, water balance in the body and preventing inflammatory diseases.
-Also, be sure to pay attention to the psychological mood of a woman, because any operation is stressful, not to mention gynecological surgery.
-A sick leave is issued for recovery after removal of the uterus for up to 45 days.
+After the uterus has been removed, the postoperative period requires therapy aimed at restoring blood, water balance in the body and preventing inflammatory diseases.
+They also be sure to pay attention to the woman’s psychological mood, because any operation is stressful, not to mention gynecological surgery.
+A sick leave certificate is required for recovery after hysterectomy for up to 45 days.

 The attending physician will definitely tell the patient and her relatives what she needs to eat and what foods will contribute to a quick recovery.
-The diet of a woman who has undergone hysterectomy outlines the postoperative period strictly.
-Strong tea, chocolate, coffee, cottage cheese, white bread should be excluded from it.
-In order for the intestines to work again after the operation, a woman needs to eat fractionally, up to 7 times a day.
+The diet of a woman who has undergone hysterectomy is strictly outlined during the postoperative period.
+Strong tea, chocolate, coffee, cottage cheese, and white bread should be excluded from it.
+In order for the intestines to work again after surgery, a woman needs to eat fractionally, up to 7 times a day.
 Water consumption should be increased to 4 liters per day.
-It is also necessary to include in the menu dishes that help to weaken the intestines (meat broth, cereals, sour-milk products).
-The main rule: follow the diet prescribed by the attending physician.
+It is also necessary to include in the menu dishes that help weaken the intestines (meat broth, porridge, fermented milk products).
+The main rule: follow the diet prescribed by your doctor.

-Recovery after removal of the uterus should eliminate or minimize the load - you can not lift objects weighing more than 5 kg.
-You can return to your usual way of life only after the stitches have completely healed.
+Recovery after hysterectomy should eliminate or minimize stress - you should not lift objects weighing more than 5 kg.
+You can return to your normal lifestyle only after the stitches have completely healed.
 By the way, most experienced doctors advise women to get up the very next day after a hysterectomy.
-Such physical activity will not allow blood to stagnate, and therefore the recovery process will come faster.
+Such physical activity will not allow the blood to stagnate, and therefore the healing process will occur faster.

-The postoperative period, which takes women of different times in duration, may be accompanied by some complications.
-There may be pain of varying intensity, appearing due to bleeding or adhesions.
-Such symptoms are typical, as a rule, only for the first days after surgery.
-More serious consequences of the procedure can be deep vein thrombosis of the legs, suppuration of the suture, urinary and stool disorders, and hematomas.
-Often, after such operations, a woman may experience all the symptoms of menopause: a decrease in sexual desire, dryness in the vagina, a sharp change in mood.
+The postoperative period, which takes different lengths for women, may be accompanied by some complications.
+Pain of varying intensity may occur due to bleeding or adhesions.
+Such symptoms are characteristic, as a rule, only for the first days after surgery.
+More serious consequences of the procedure can be thrombosis of the deep veins of the legs, suppuration of the suture, disturbances in urination and bowel movements, and hematomas.
+Often after such operations, a woman may experience all the symptoms of menopause: decreased libido, vaginal dryness, sudden changes in mood.
 But such complications are quite rare, they are not the rule.
-Also, patients may develop atherosclerosis and osteoporosis.
+Patients may also develop atherosclerosis and osteoporosis.

-In what cases you need to urgently visit a gynecologist
+In what cases should you urgently visit a gynecologist?

 • Vaginal discharge has an unpleasant odor.

-• They have the color of rot with an admixture of blood.
+• They have the color of rot mixed with blood.

 • Nausea.